 Repeating the purchase of any psychological or neuropsychological assessment or evaluation requires the approval of a VR Supervisor.

-Requests for psychological or neuropsychological tests not listed in the Maximum Affordable Payment Schedule (MAPS) require consultation with the regional psychological consultant and the state medical director's review and approval.
+Requests for psychological or neuropsychological tests not listed in the Maximum Affordable Payment Schedule (MAPS) require consultation with the regional psychological consultant and the state medical director's approval.

-Actions that are contrary to the advice of the regional psychological consultant require the approval of a VR Supervisor.
+Actions that are contrary to the advice of the regional psychological consultant require consultation with the VR Manager and approval by the State Medical Director.

 For policies, procedures, and restrictions that apply to the purchase of prescription medications, refer to C-703-24: Prescription Drugs and Medical Supplies.